ruby-jokes/job_interview/README.md

   Q. Why would you even do this?

-  A. We wanted to hack on something trivial at BohConf 2012.
+  A. We wanted to hack on something trivial and silly at BohConf 2012.
+Also, most job interviews are retarded, and we felt the need to point this out.

   Q. Do you expect this of be of any use to anyone, ever?

   A. No.

+  Q. So what's next?

+  A. The Ruby implementation of job_interview is pretty decent at this point, we think.
+But maybe you're not applying for a Ruby job.
+So a Clojure implementation seems likely, possibly to be followed by JavaScript.

 ## AUTHORS